Force over Distance: Chapter 15

 “What caused this in the first place?”
 Young growled, as his frayed patience snapped.

-Greer sighed.
-He glanced over at Rush.
+Greer sighed and looked to Rush.
 “What’d you think?”

-“Well executed,” Rush replied absently.
+“Well-executed,” Rush replied absently.
 “I like that version.
 You could consider adding something about the cumulative power drain.”
-Rush’s hands stilled, braced against a mix of crystal and wire.
-“Hang on."
+His hands stilled, braced against a mix of crystal and wire.
+“Hang on.”
 He looked up at Greer.

 “What you got, doc?”